-Feel sick when I drink (even when not drunk)Watch
+Feel sick when I drink (even when not drunk)Watch this thread

 Student life, in partnership with UEA

 Everyone has 2 copies of the ALDH2 gene that is responsible for producing the enzyme that decomposes alcohol, but some people have 1 defective copy, and some people have 2 defective copies.

 People with 2 working copies can drink all day.
 People with 1 working copy can drink moderately, but will have mild flush reaction, and definitely can't drink as much as people with 2 working copies.
 People with 0 working copies will feel very uncomfortable after having just 1 or 2 drinks, due to acetaldehyde buildup.
 Usually they aren't drunk (because the actual amount of alcohol consumed is small).